Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/maxNamespace/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Max example

-This deploys the module in its simplest form.
+This deploys the module with all the configuration that the namespace has which doesnt have their own test case

 ```hcl
 terraform {